A Curriculum Learning Approach to Reinforcement Learning: Leveraging RAG for Multimodal Question Answering: Methodology

 Given the evaluation protocol imposes a severe penalty for hallucinations (with a score of -1 in evaluation), our SFT strategy is designed not only to improve answer accuracy but also to lay the foundation for subsequent control of hallucinations.
 Since our base model, Llama 3.2–Instruct–11B, is a relatively compact vision-language model, its initial capabilities in image understanding, reasoning, and confidence estimation are limited.

 During supervised fine-tuning, we focus on enhancing the model’s ability to generate accurate chain-of-thought (CoT) style answers in the required \texttt{<think></think>} and \texttt{<answer></answer>} format, rather than directly controlling hallucinations at this stage.
 To construct high-quality SFT training data, we distill both answers and detailed reasoning processes from stronger models such as GPT-4.1~\cite{achiam2023gpt}.
 In our prompting strategy, GPT-4.1 is provided with the ground-truth answer and is instructed to decide whether the question is answerable.
 If so, it generates both the answer and a corresponding CoT; if not, it returns an explicit refusal and the reason for being unable to answer.
 This ensures that the SFT data reflects both high-quality reasoning and the ability to abstain when appropriate.
+We use the following prompt to generate responses with GPT-4.1: